Select a language

 We use the rainbow to represent the Red Hat Pride D&I community.

-The Unidos D&I community uses vibrant colors to reflect the unity of the diverse group.
+The Unidos D&I community adds a hint of vibrant color to reflect the unity of the diverse group.

 Initiative logos in use